SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

 Files and directories
 ---------------------

-With **SeisComP3** all the default installation typically requires all modules and configurations in the directories
+With **SeisComP3** all the default installation typically required all modules and configurations in the directories

-* seiscomp/ , typically $HOME/seiscomp or /opt/seiscomp/
+* seiscomp3/ , typically $HOME/seiscomp3 or /opt/seiscomp3/
-* $HOME/.seiscomp/
+* $HOME/.seiscomp3/

 As of **SeisComP in version 4** the directories are: